forwardemail/forwardemail.net/app/views/faq/index.md

     Important:
   </strong>
   <span>
     Note that there should be NO other MX records set.
 Both of the above records MUST exist.
-Be sure there are no typos; and you have both mx1 and mx2 spelled correctly.If there were already MX records that existed, please delete them completely.
+Be sure there are no typos; and you have both mx1 and mx2 spelled correctly.
+If there were already MX records that existed, please delete them completely.
     The "TTL" value does not need to be 3600, it could be a lower or higher value if necessary.
   </span>
 </div>